jrehor/kcc/README.md

 2. try to retrace the steps of the analysis we did above.
 3. in a new k session, reproduce the `qs` from memory.

-Take our word, it sounds much harder than it really is.
+It sounds much harder than it really is.
 It might take more than one attempt, but you will be amazed how fast you will get there.
-However, before advancing to the next chapter, make sure that you do.
+However, before advancing to the next chapter, make sure that you *do* get there.